eyslce/RoutuneDash/README.md

-# Clash Client
+# RoutuneDash

 ## About

-A Clash client with a simple UI built with Wails.
+A Routune client with a simple UI built with Wails.